ryami333/react-accessible-tooltip/README.md

 # React Accessible Tooltip

-React Accessible Tooltip is a component which lets you build tooltip and modal components without having to think about the accessibility stuff.
-Basic usage requires you to pass a label component and an overlay component.
-React Accessible Component passes you the props to assign to them.
+React Accessible Tooltip is a component which lets you build accessible tooltips.
+It handles all the interactivity and accessibility stuff, but keeps out of the way so you can use whatever markup and styling you want.

+Basic usage requires you to pass 'label' and 'overlay' render functions.
+React Accessible Tooltip passes you both the state of the tooltip (`isHidden`) and an object full of properties you should spread across your components (`labelAttributes`, `overlayAttributes`).

 ## Getting started